tarantool/migrate/README.md

   <img src="https://avatars2.githubusercontent.com/u/2344919?v=2&s=250" align="right">
 </a>

-# migrate - a [Tarantool][] rock for a migration from Tarantool 1.5 to 1.6, 1.7, 1.8
+# migrate - a [Tarantool][] rock for migration from Tarantool 1.5 to 1.6, 1.7, 1.8

 ## Getting Started

 ### Prerequisites

-Tarantool 1.6.5+ with heder files
+Tarantool 1.6.5+ with header files:

 	* tarantool && tarantool-dev packages on Ubuntu/Debian
 	* tarantool && tarantool-devel package on Fedora/Centos
-	* tarantool package on Mac OS X if you're using Homebrew
+	* tarantool package on Mac OS X if you are using Homebrew

 If building with LuaRocks: